tazpvp/NR-Core/README.md

 # NRCore
-A lightweight plugin for all the basic and essential server commands.
+A lightweight plugin for all the basic and essential server commands and developer utilities

 ## Maven:
 ```xml